SecuritySynapse/security-summit-project-report/writing/report.md

 TODO: Write one or two sentences that offer an overview of your topic, explain what you are going to build, and describe how you are going to evaluate it.
-What you furnish in this sub-section of the update should include a few more details than the topic list that you provided in the previous sub-section.
+What you furnish in this sub-section of the report should include a few more details than the topic list that you provided in the previous sub-section.

 - **Chosen Topic**:
+- **Final Title**:

 #### What are the ways in which your project's topic evolved since its proposal?

-TODO: Write a one-paragraph description of how your project's topic evolved since you first proposed it.
+TODO: Write a brief one-paragraph description of how your project's topic evolved since you first proposed it.
 This response should explain how your project's topic changed from both a high-level perspective and in terms of the specific technical details that are central to the completion of your project.

-#### What are the updated scientific and/or engineering goals for your chosen project?
+#### What are the scientific and/or engineering goals for your chosen project?

 TODO: Provide a list of at least three goals for your chosen project.
 Each goal that you provide should have a clear noun and verb.
 Whenever it is possible to do so, please make sure that you do not write any of these goals in passive voice as that would obscure the overall contributions of your project.

-#### What is the updated abstract of your project?
+#### What is the final version of the abstract of your project?

-TODO: Write a one-paragraph abstract that overviews your long-term project and the expected outcomes.
+TODO: Write a brief one-paragraph abstract that overviews your long-term project and the expected outcomes.
 The content that you write here should be written and formatted like the abstract of a scientific paper published in an ACM or IEEE conference in the field of computer security.
 The one different between an abstract that you read in a published research paper and this abstract is that the one you are writing here will reference expected research results and a published paper will explain the results from a completed study.

-#### What parts of your project have you already designed and implemented?

-TODO: Write a one or two paragraph response to this question.
-Your response should highlight the names of the system components that you are going to build, the way in which you are going to design each specific component, and then a checklist of steps that you will take to actually implement and test that component.
-Whenever possible, please make sure that you state the specific implementation frameworks, programming languages, and tools that you will use to design and implement each component in your proposed system.
-Please make it clear how your response connects to the parts of the system that you have already implemented since the proposal of your project.

-#### Please pick one source code segment you have already implemented and explain it.
+#### Please pick one source code segment from your final tool and explain it.

 TODO: Using your project's chosen implementation language, please provide a source code segment in a fenced code block.
 Then, write at least one paragraph that explains the key features of the code segment that you have already implemented.
 When appropriate, explain what was technically challenging and/or interesting about the provided source code segment.
+Please make sure that you pick a code segment that is different that one you highlighted previously.

 #### What is some preliminary experimental evidence arising from your project?